mharen/mharen.github.io/_posts/2009/2009-09-29-to-fail-or-not-to-fail-plus-bonus.md

 ![200909051417_137[4].jpg](/assets/2009/200909051417_137[4].jpg)</a>

-A few observations:  <ul>   <li>The top two shelves are only necessary if something from a lower self has let you down or wasn’t in use</li>    <li>A purchase from the lower shelves is probably always done with a smile (thus the cool product names)</li>    <li>Purchases from the top shelves, however, are undoubtedly nervous buys (even if you’re *trying *to become pregnant), and thus the professional product names (peeing on a stick never looked so…idk)</li>    <li>This could be a nice (i.e. hilarious) way to bring up the pregnancy topic with your significant other.
-Simply peruse the aisle and instead of reaching in for some family prevention, pick up some family detection</li> </ul>
+A few observations:     * The top two shelves are only necessary if something from a lower self has let you down or wasn’t in use    * A purchase from the lower shelves is probably always done with a smile (thus the cool product names)    * Purchases from the top shelves, however, are undoubtedly nervous buys (even if you’re *trying *to become pregnant), and thus the professional product names (peeing on a stick never looked so...idk)    * This could be a nice (i.e. hilarious) way to bring up the pregnancy topic with your significant other.
+Simply peruse the aisle and instead of reaching in for some family prevention, pick up some family detection

 Anyone remember Microsoft Bob?
 Here’s a kid’s version available today: